chinchalinchin/being-and-death/01_death.md

 The concept of `Being-toward-death`, this ontological polarity between Being and Death, brings with it a whole host of subjugated concepts that stand in relation to it: grief, horror, acceptance, denial, love, hate, anger, awe, adulation, worship.
 Indeed, one might be tempted to conclude Death is the fountainhead from which all other emotions spring.
 The only other analogous concept is to be found in the spiritual; for instance, in the Judeo-Christian concept of the `mysterium tremendum`, whereby the worshipper enters into a state of rapture, by turns jubliant and horrified, when considering the object of his or her worship.
 Death, in this sense, overlaps with the Holy.

 **Heidegger** liked to play language games.
-By `Being-toward-death`, he meant to oppose this to his term `Being-in-itself`, in order to draw our attention to the prepositions connecting the objects in the concepts.
-A thing can be _in_ itself, whereas we can only be _toward_ Death, the relation in these phrases indicating the way Death always recedes away from us.
+By `Being-toward-death`, he meant to oppose this to his term `Being-in-itself`, in order to draw our attention to the prepositions connecting the objects in their conceptual repose.
+A thing can be _in_ itself, whereas it can only be _toward_ Death, the relation in these phrases indicating the way Death always recedes away from the entity it will one day kill.

-In one of the few true positive analogies possible with Death as one of its poles (for reasons that will shortly be discussed), Death in this respect is similar to the concept of a limit from real analysis.
+In one of the few true positive analogies possible with Death as one of its poles ( <sup><sub>for reasons that will shortly be discussed</sub></sup> ), Death in this respect is similar to the concept of a limit from real analysis.
 The existence of a limit relies on the subtle notion of mathematical Continuity.
 In our everyday understanding of Continuity, we tacitly assume a logical form whereby a set is ordered and this ordering is such that each term succeeds the previous in a contingent way so that the series becomes "_connected_"; every member in the set becomes the next member through the property of "_continuity_", in an almost mystical, transubstantive process; In travelling from point A to point B in space, one must travel through all intervening points and one does so in a way by which we mean "_continuous_".

 Our everyday intuition of Continuity skips over Zeno's paradox, i.e. the infinitely divisible length, without even considering its annihiliating consequences.
 As mathematics has discovered, though, this is a fallacy of our intuition.
 The subject objectifies Being into representative forms and we cannot help but discretize a continuum when abstracting it into our thoughts; it is only through the aid of symbolic logic, as **Bertrand Russell** put it, that we are able to construct the necessary mental apparatus to perceive the true nature of continuity.
 When we apply rigor to the definition of a limit, we are forced into a definition where we can only say what it means to _approach_ a point, never to _arrive_ at a point.

-The modern mathematical definition of a limit symbolizes exactly this idea: getting _infinitely_ close to a point without actually _arriving_ at it is logically equivalent to physically passing through the point being approached, so that is suffices to define the latter in terms of the former, i.e. the _delta-epsilon_ definition of a limit.
+The modern mathematical definition of a limit symbolizes exactly this idea: getting _infinitely_ close to a point without actually _arriving_ at it is logically equivalent to physically passing through the point being approached, so that is suffices to define the latter in terms of the former, i.e. the _delta-epsilon_ [definition of a limit](https://en.wikipedia.org/wiki/Continuous_function#Weierstrass_and_Jordan_definitions_(epsilon–delta)_of_continuous_functions).
 Indeed, pointwise discontinuities are permitted within the theorems of differential and integral calculus.
 In other words, a curve connecting point A and point B is mathematically the same as another curve connecting point A and point B with a countably infinite number of points removed.
 The implication here is then that it is possible for something to exist without it having membership in the set of things we call _existence_; or to put it another way, the thing you are approaching need not even exist in order to approach it.

 Continuity implies an abundance so excessive that it can, without contradiction, contain an _infinite_ number of Nothings.
 Within this statement we see a profound truth: our inability to understand the nature of things.
 This notion of Continuity does not make sense.
 Indeed, it takes a trained mathematician many years, except in cases of genius, to overcome the intuitions ingrained into our experience through our everyday lives that lead us to form an incorrect understanding of Continuity.